wassname/mapping_mnist/readme.md

 MNIST is the hello world of machine learning.
-When we learn out optimizer moves through peaks and valleys.
+When we learn our optimizer is moving through peaks and valleys which correspond to local minima and maxima.
 But how bumpy are those valleys and how many are there?
+To get some kind of intuition for the problem, this project tries to visualize the landscape.

-This project tries to map a slice of the MNIST classification problem.
-We reduce mnist to a binary problem: is the number > 5?
+To do this we map mnist as we vary two nuerons.
+We reduce mnist to a binary problem (is the number less than 5), and reduce the dimensionality with a single conv2d layer.
+There are no hidden layers, and the head is a dense layer with two neurons: nueron x and nueron y.
+For our z axis we use loss.

-- Then we pre-train a model
+Steps:
-- freeze all but two parameters.
-We call those x and y.
+- Pre-train a model
-- Height, or z, is our loss.
+- freeze all but the x and y neurons parameters.
 - Then we peform a grid search over x and y to find the loss at differen't points.
-- finally we countour the landscape
+    - Records loss, loss variance, gradient, gradient variance
-- and show the path of our model as it learns
+- Visualize the result

 Results: